 1. Determine your business structure.

 When starting a business, one of the most important decisions that you make will be choosing the type of legal structure for your company.
-Your choice will impact your taxes, the amount of paperwork your business is required to do, the personal liability you face and your ability to raise funds.
-You can choose from the following legal structures:
+Your choice will impact your taxes, filing requirements, personal liability and your ability to raise funds.

 A sole proprietorship is the simplest structure and usually involves an individual who is solely responsible for the enterprise.